The results are in, the number of treats and belly rubs are through the woof.

 Humans seem happier

 According to the PFMA, there are now 12 million dogs in the UK, so it’s not just my household whose routine changes have been confusing.
 Many of man’s best friends may have noticed their owners having more spring to their step or lust for life.
-Hybrid working can be a more natural work pattern for people who struggle with the monotonous 9-5 five days a week office lifestyle.
-Those who do prefer hybrid working suggest that the flexibility boosts their productivity, focus and most importantly for their pets, lowers their stress levels.
+Hybrid working model can be a more natural work pattern for people who struggle with the monotonous 9-5 five days a week office lifestyle.
+Those who do prefer hybrid working model suggest that the flexibility boosts their productivity, focus and most importantly for their pets, lowers their stress levels.
 A worker too tired for a walk or stressed for a cuddle is no help at all for our furry friends.
 Playing or interacting with your dog at the end of the day functions as a great barrier between work and life, and helps your little buddy not feel lonely.

 I hope this continues, forever

 Millions of pandemic pups and ol’ boys alike will have gotten used to these levels of attention and exercise, moving back to the office full time is likely to confuse your pets and could lead to them missing how things were.
-Now is the time to engage in a conversation with your employer about the future of your work pattern, and don’t forget Wurkr is always here to make the conversation easier.
+Now is the time to engage in a conversation with your employer about the future of your working from home pattern, and don’t forget Wurkr is always here to make the conversation easier.

 Visit www.wurkr.io to experience Wurkr’s free virtual workplace for 30 days.